agiliq/tweetable-python/file-manipulation.rst

     out.close()

 Creates a new file with line number before each line.
 If the line is empty it will be skipped.
+:code:`line.strip()` will remove leading and trailing whitespaces from the line.
+If its an empty line :code:`line.strip()` will be an empty string.

 delete trailing spaces